 What is home education?

-Home education is where a parent or carer chooses to become the main educator of their children and takes the legal responsibility for deciding what they will be taught and in what manner.
+Home education is where a parent or carer chooses to become the main educator of their children and takes full legal responsibility for this.
 Normally, this is without direct support from schools, or the local authority.

 Home education doesn't just take place in the home: it can happen outdoors, in museums and libraries and anywhere else in the community.

-Is home education the same as learning at home?
+What’s the difference between home education and learning at home?

-No. Learning at home is the learning which happens in the home, outdoors, or in the community.
-It can take place through everyday activities that families already do and can overlap with aspects of organised, or active learning activities.
+Learning at home is the learning which happens in the home, outdoors, or in the community.

 Recently, when schools were closed due to the COVID-19 pandemic, teachers provided materials for children to continue their learning, while staying safe at home.
 Learning at home will continue after COVID-19, as it is part of the Scottish Schools (Parental Involvement) Act 2006.